 The level 3 test is for children who are judged to be working at or above level 3 in mathematics through teacher assessment.
-Children who attain grade A on the level 2 test should normally be entered for the level 3 test, unless you feel that they would be unable to cope with the demand of this test.
+Children who attain level 2A on the level 2 test may be entered for the level 3 test.
+You should use your judgement to decide whether it is appropriate to enter children who have only just been awarded level 2A for the level 3 test.
 Children who are entered directly for the level 3 test, but do not achieve level 3, should subsequently be assessed using the level 2 test.